-At the beginning of the year, each BCC will select a member to serve as Chair.
+Each BCC will annually select members to serve as Chair and Vice Chair.
 The Chair exists to structure productive meetings, encourage the input of ideas, promote inclusiveness, and facilitate the overall decision-making process.
 They do not have greater power than any other member.
 The following is a list of duties and responsibilities of the Chair:

 - Ensure that the BCC completes the annual work plan and reports the results annually to the City Council.
 The work plan shall include metrics of community involvement and participation in meetings and activities. - Set a positive tone and manage public input to promote civility and decorum. - Preside at all meetings, submit all motions to vote and in general, do all things ordinarily required of a Chair such as call or cancel a meeting, coordinate the setting of the agenda with the Staff Liaison, receive public testimony, ensure compliance with the Brown Act, etc. Move forward committee priorities and refrain from promoting or setting a personal agenda.
-Ensures that items not listed on the agenda are prohibited from being discussed or acted upon pursuant to the Brown Act, unless specific circumstances apply. - Act as the spokesperson for the BCC, including as the media's point of contact for information regarding BCC activities.
-Seek advice and involvement of the City's Public Communications Manager as needed, through the Staff Liaison. - Ensure that all members are heard in a fair and safe manner.
+Ensure that items not listed on the agenda are not discussed or acted upon pursuant to the Brown Act, unless specific circumstances apply. - Act as the spokesperson for the BCC, including as the media's point of contact for information regarding BCC activities.
+Seek advice and involvement of the City's Chief Communications Officer as needed, through the Staff Liaison. - Ensure that all members are heard in a fair and safe manner.
 The Chair is responsible for ensuring the effectiveness of the group process.
-Identifies points of agreement among the BCC members in order to build a consensus. - Ensures that consideration of items on the agenda moves along without delay and makes sure that public testimony is received, but not allowed to disrupt the meeting.
-This includes setting an acceptable time limit; if necessary. - Clarifies all ideas as they are discussed, and repeats motions made in a way so all members understand the motion they will be asked to vote on and ensures that actions are properly moved, seconded, and voted upon.
+Identify points of agreement among the BCC members in order to build a consensus. - Ensure that consideration of items on the agenda moves along without delay and makes sur that public testimony is received, but not allowed to disrupt the meeting.
+This includes setting an acceptable time limit, if necessary. - Clarify all ideas as they are discussed, and repeats motions made in a way so all members understand the motion they will be asked to vote on and ensures that actions are properly moved, seconded, and voted upon.
 Always indicate clearly how the vote is taken such as call for the negative vote, saying, "Those opposed, say No."